Standard #: MAFS.2.OA.3.3 (Archived Standard)

 "Even" and "Odd" Go on a Picnic

-In this lesson, the class will be guided through solving even and odd questions involving a picnic scenario.
-Students will explore and discover various strategies for determining if numbers are even or odd based on whether they can be divided into two equal teams for a kickball game or whether everyone will have a buddy to pair up with on the picnic.
-A follow up lesson will need to be completed to address the second section of the standard involving writing an equation to express an even number as a sum of two equal addends.
+In this lesson, the class will be guided through representing even numbers using two equal groups and odd numbers as two equal groups with one left over.
+Students will explore various strategies for representing numbers that are even or odd based on whether they can be divided into two equal teams for a kickball game or whether everyone will have a buddy to pair up with on the picnic.
+Students will explore writing addition expressions to represent even numbers as two equal addends and odd numbers as two equal addends plus 1.

 Odds and Evens Dodgeball